Webster Parish Accountant Sentenced For Fraud

 “This case is another example of local and federal authorities working together to achieve a common goal of bringing justice to the citizens of Webster Parish,” said Gary Sexton, Webster Parish Sheriff.

-The Federal Bureau of Investigation and the Webster Parish Sheriff’s Office conducted the investigation.
-Assistant U.S. Attorney D. Cytheria Jernigan prosecuted the case.
+The FBI and the Webster Parish Sheriff’s Office conducted the investigation.
+Assistant U.S. Attorney Cytheria Jernigan prosecuted the case.